10 Best Linux Text Editors You Must Try in 2025

 replit

 Besides, if you’re an experienced programmer, Repl.it has bounties.
 People post tasks and descriptions, sign up for the same, and complete them to receive Repl points and money.
 Repl also has tools such as Ghostwriter which helps you autocomplete the code, Git to deploy the project, and shell, console, and databases like SQL and PostgreSQL to let you store data quickly.
-Overall, it’s a pretty intuitive editor regardless of which OS you’re on.
+Overall, it’s a pretty intuitive editor regardless of the OS you’re on.

 ProsCons